Rubeena-a/terraform-docker-004/README.md

 # terraform-docker-004

-###  Project Overview
+###  Objective:

-This project demonstrates Infrastructure as Code (IaC) using Terraform to provision a local Docker container (Nginx).
+ Provision a local Docker container using Terraform.
-It uses the Docker provider to pull an image and run it as a container automatically — no manual Docker commands needed.
+It uses the Docker provider to pull an image and run it as a container automatically, no manual Docker commands needed.

 ### Provision and manage a Docker container using Terraform.